-Emotional stress can affect a person’s mind and body.
-People can develop a rash during stressful times, which some may refer to as a stress rash.
-This often appears as hives on the chest, neck, or face area.
+People can develop a rash during stressful times, which is sometimes referred to as a stress rash.
+This often appears as hives on the face, chest, or neck.

 Hives consist of raised bumps on the skin.
 The color of these may vary, as it depends on a person’s skin tone.
 If someone has a pre-existing skin condition, stress may act as a potential trigger and worsen symptoms.

 This article explores a stress rash in detail, how to recognize one, and the causes and treatments.
 It also examines other similar rashes that may appear on the face.

 People often link a stress rash to a response to emotional stress.
 A

 For some people, a stress rash appears as hives.
 Although it can present anywhere on the body, anecdotal evidence suggests they tend to appear more commonly on the face, chest, and neck area.

 For people with a pre-existing skin condition, a stress rash may not appear as hives.
 Instead, it could make their symptoms worse or trigger a flare-up.
 Some examples of skin conditions where this may be the case include: